-Women journalists face online violence simply for doing their job and they are disproportionately targeted in comparison with their male peers.
+Women journalists face online violence simply for doing their job and are disproportionately targeted compared to their male peers.
 According to a 2019 survey conducted by the Committee to Protect Journalists, CPJ, 90 % of female reporters in the USA and 70 % of reporters in Canada say that online harassment is the most dangerous threat to women in the profession.
-Another 2020 survey conducted by the International Center for Journalists (ICJ) and UNESCO revealed that 73% of women respondents said they had experienced online violence in connection with their work in the field of journalism.
-In a 2018 study by the International Federation of Journalists, 38% of women who experienced online abuse admitted to self-censorship and 63% said these attacks had had psychological effects such as anxiety, fear, or stress.
+Online abuse threatens freedom of expression and silences women’s voices.
+This affects the quality of public discourse and results in some perspectives not being covered.
+It also has deep repercussions on those who experience it.
+In a 2018 study by the International Federation of Journalists, 63% of women who experienced online abuse said these attacks had had psychological effects such as anxiety, fear, or stress.

 Our partnership with IWMF aims to empower women journalists through a peer-to-peer support system and a useful set of tools and resources that could be crucial when experiencing attacks.
 After speaking directly to journalists to understand more about their needs, we learned that women journalists would like to connect with other fellow journalists who understand their situations and have access to “action plans” to determine next steps in their cases.

 We have adapted Heartmob to meet those needs.
 Watch our PSA, produced by Mel City Entertainment, designed to raise awareness of the threats that many women journalists face on a daily basis and how they can now get support on Heartmob.